Vehicle valuations and write-offs

 Vehicles recently purchased second-hand

 The guides should give an accurate valuation, but it may be that you paid more than the guides suggested it was worth.
+If this is the case, we would need to determine whether this was a fair market price and look at what other evidence is available.

 Complaints involving agreed-value policies

-‘Agreed-value’ policies require an insurer to pay their customer a previously-agreed amount for the insured vehicle.
+‘Agreed-value’ policies require an insurer to pay their customer a previously agreed amount for the insured vehicle.
 These policies aren’t very common and are normally only used for valuable or classic vehicles.

 If your vehicle is insured under an agreed-value policy and is written off, we’d expect your insurer to pay out the amount that was agreed in the policy.